mayasundar/mayasundar.github.io/content/better-AI-branding.md

 ---
-title: 'The AI UI Wars'
+title: 'Towards Better AI Branding'
 date: '2025-04-21'
-excerpt: 'Some thoughts on consumer AI branding.'
+excerpt: 'Some thoughts on consumer AI & why brand flexibility is more important than ever.'
 ---

 ## The Copy Problem